Desideratus1/AttendApp/README.md

 # AttendApp
 What is this I don't even?

-  Attendance App Group 8 Senior Design Spring 2017 Android App All work done in this repository is done using Android Studio (latest verison as of 2/22/2017) using an emulator (First through Nexus 5 and later through KittyKat versions of Android phones.
+  Attendance App Group 8 Senior Design Spring 2017 Android App (Hopefully will son be IOS as well) All work done in this repository is done using Android Studio (latest verison as of 2/22/2017) using an emulator (First through Nexus 5 and later through KittyKat versions of Android phones.
 The distributions form the Android phones give the impression that using the KittyKat API 19 we will be able to run this app on ~75% of all android phones.

 Where is everything?